-Among other experience, qualifications, attributes and skills, Ms. Nash's knowledge and experience in capital markets, strategic transactions, corporate governance and nonprofit organizations led to the conclusion of our Nominating and Corporate Governance Committee, and of our full Board, that she is well qualified to serve as a director of our Company.
+Among other experience, qualifications, attributes and skills, Ms. Hollenbeck's expertise in cybersecurity solutions, artificial intelligence hardware and global enterprises, as well as her passion for inclusive organizations and women's development led to the conclusion of our Nominating and Corporate Governance Committee, and of our full Board, that she is well qualified to serve as a director of our Company.